Do I have to use eDofE?

 Gillingham OAC has been very lucky in the outside financial help that it’s received and has a good store of essential personal equipment that can be borrowed upon filling out a lending agreement.
 Clearly things have to be taken care of and returned fit for purpose, otherwise there has to be a charge.
 Team equipment – tents, trangias, fuel, maps, compasses are supplied.

-Here is a list of things that are needed with handy notes: Kit List 2018
+Here is a list of things that are needed with handy notes: Kit List from 2019

 How often do I need to come to the Centre?